 This graph shows that the airline had been implementing these regulations as early as 2015, four years before the IATA document came into effect.

 It may not always be stated in the airline’s policy and regulations, but you may find out upon arrival at the airport that the power bank should show the power output to comply with safety regulations.
 The Anker PowerCore 10000 is an example of a power bank that clearly displays its output both in mAh and Wh:

 In case your portable charger doesn’t show the power output itself, bringing the original packaging might be helpful.

-If the device power output is not specificated, the airport security may decide to confiscate it.
+If the device power output is not labeled, the airport security may decide to confiscate it.
 This situation has happened to a few people at the airport in Beijing.
 While passing the security check, they were asked to give up their power banks if they wanted to board the plane.
 After asking the reason why they were pointed to the written information letter which, unfortunately, was written in a foreign language for them.

 That’s why it’s recommended to double-check the rules of a particular airline and airport.
 A short call or email can save you a lot of headaches at the airport.